• Gluten-Free Recipes

 Make the Topping

-• In a medium bowl, whisk together the oat and almond flour, oats, and brown sugar.
-Drizzle in the melted coconut oil and stir the mixture to moisten the dry ingredients.
+• In a medium bowl, whisk together the 1 cup almond flour, 2 cups old fashioned rolled oats, and ½ cup light or dark brown sugar.
+Drizzle in the melted ½ cup unsalted butter and stir the mixture to moisten the dry ingredients.
 Place the topping in the fridge while you make the filling.

 Make the Filling and Assemble

-• In a large baking pan (8x8 or 6x9), spread the fruit out in an even layer.
+• Spread the fruit out in an even layer in the baking pan.
 Take the topping from the fridge and sprinkle it evenly over the top of the fruit.

 • Place the crumble in the oven and bake for about 45 minutes, until the filling is bubbling and the topping is lightly browned and crisp.